shinobi5/skeletor/README.md

 ### CSS

-The gulp [css task](https://github.com/shinobi5/skeletor/blob/master/gulpfile.babel.js#L61) contenates the css contained in each folder (`src/css`) in the following order (from global to specific styles):
+The gulp [css task](https://github.com/shinobi5/skeletor/blob/master/gulpfile.babel.js#L61) contenates the css contained in each folder (`src/css`) in the following order (from global to more specific styles):

 1. Settings
 2. Global